AliceGonzalez/Java.Labs.GettingStarted/README.md

 * Download the PKG file for Corretto JDK 11 - BE SURE TO DOWNLOAD for Platform __macOS aarch64__
   * https://corretto.aws/downloads/latest/amazon-corretto-11-aarch64-macos-jdk.pkg
 * Use the downloaded .pkg file to install the application.

-### BlueJ

-* Download the Mac version of BlueJ at https://www.bluej.org

 ### IntelliJ